MarkoSterk/PyJolt/README.md

         }).status(HttpStatus.UNPROCESSABLE_ENTITY)
 ```

-The above CustomExceptionHandler class can be registered with the application in the factory function with
+The above CustomExceptionHandler class can also be registered with the application in configs.py file

 ```
-from app.api.exceptions.exception_handler import CustomExceptionHandler app.register_exception_handler(CustomExceptionHandler)
+EXCEPTION_HANDLERS: List[str] = [
+    'app.api.exceptions.exception_handler:CustomExceptionHandler'
+]
 ```

 You can define any number of methods and decorate them with the @handles decorator to indicate which exception